bbqbailey/mqttDirector/README.md

         osRelease: Causes RPIs to respond with the OS Version they are running.
 Lists the contents of /etc/os-release.

+Security

+        No attempt has been made to protect the MQTT messages.
+The mqttController is susceptible to spoofed commands.
+However, only the commands recognized are acted on.
+The primary sensitivity is for the 'shutdown' and 'reboot' commands, which could cause your RPI to comply.
+Running in my environment, this was not an issue.
+You'll need to deterimne if a spoofed 'shutdown' or 'reboot' is problematic for your recpient nodes.

 Future Intended Changes: